Skip to main content

 Калдуны (Kalduny/Kolduni)

-Belarusian dumplings filled with meat (pork, beef), mushrooms, or cottage cheese.
-Boiled or fried.
-Similar to Polish pierogi or Russian pelmeni but distinct Belarusian tradition.
-Served with sour cream, fried onions, or butter.
-Holiday food.
-Labor-intensive family cooking.
-Comforting, filling.
+Belarusian dumplings filled with meat (pork or beef), mushrooms, or cottage cheese, then boiled or fried.
+They are cousins to Polish pierogi and Russian pelmeni but their own thing, served with sour cream, fried onions, or butter.
+Making them takes time, so they tend to show up at holidays and family gatherings.

 Кінжалот/Kinzhalot (Mushroom Soup)